fhumbertodf/dicionario/Textos01.md

 She puts it in her basket.
 Tracey finds a chocolate Easter bunny.
 It's under the couch.
-Tracey puts in her basket.
+Tracey puts it in her basket.
 Sydney finds a chocolate Easter bunny too.
 It's in front of the television.
-She puts in her basket.
+She puts it in her basket.
 Everybody finds lots of chocolate.
 Everybody shares their chocolate.
 Samantha, Tracey, and Sydney love Easter.*